 Following his Air Force service, Albert went on to work with RCA as an engineer and manager.
 After several overseas assignments, Sigrid and Albert settled in Springfield in 1966.
 He retired from RCA in 1984 and enjoyed many worldwide adventures with Sigrid during their retirement years.
 He was active in Sons of Norway, The Odd Fellows, The VFW and several language clubs.
 As a world traveler and “citizen of the world” he cultivated an appreciation for other cultures.
 We cannot do justice to his life in a few paragraphs but he wrote a memoir treasured by his family.

 In lieu of flowers, please make donations to the American Cancer Society.
 His funeral service is planned for November 23, at one pm at National Memorial Park, 7482 Lee Highway, Falls Church, VA 22042.
 Condolences can be sent to Sigrid Gastoukian at 170 Trevor Run, Mineral, VA 23117 or email to email@example.com.

-To plant a tree in memory of Albert S Gastoukian, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Albert S Gastoukian, please visit our tribute store.